• Home

 4. Cable Tray Layout:

 The configuration and layout of the cable tray system impact the jumper size selection.
-In complex installations with long cable runs and multiple branching points, larger jumpers may be necessary to maintain consistent electrical continuity across the entire system.
+In complex installations with long cable runs, multiple branching points, and the use of cable tray sheaves for cable installation, larger jumpers may be necessary.
+Cable tray sheaves help guide cables smoothly during installation, reducing mechanical stress, but their positioning and interaction with the tray layout must be carefully considered to maintain consistent electrical continuity across the entire system.

 5. Standards and Regulations: